xfigueroa/README-Generator/README.md

 To use the application, run the following command in the terminal:
     node index.js

-You will be prompted to answer several questions regarding your project, and after completing the prompts, a README.md file will be generated based on your inputs
+You will be prompted to answer several questions regarding your project, and after completing the prompts, a New-README.md file will be generated based on your inputs

+!!
+Remember to copy and paste the New-README.md to your project and rename to README.md !!

 ## License